 6.1 Expression and Allocation of the TMDL

 The percent load reductions listed in Table 6.2 were established to achieve the monthly average nitrate concentration of 0.35 mg/L. While these percent reductions are the expression of the TMDL that will be implemented, the EPA recommends that all TMDLs and associated load allocations and wasteload allocations include a daily time increment in conjunction with other appropriate temporal expressions that may be necessary to implement the relevant water quality standard.
-Daily aximum targets for nitrate were established using the following equation, established by the EPA (2006) (in the equation, it is assumed that the nitrate data distributions are lognormal):
+Daily Maximum Limit targets for nitrate were established using the following equation, established by the EPA (2006) (in the equation, it is assumed that the nitrate data distributions are lognormal):

 MDL = LTA * exp(Zpσy – 0.5σy2)